Android Wear 2.0, the biggest update for Google's smartwatch OS so far, is finally here. The

-Sending messages is limiting on the wrist since the screens are so tiny.
-That should hopefully be alleviated a bit with 2.0's new input methods.
+Sending messages is limiting on the wrist since the screens are so small, but that should hopefully be alleviated a bit with 2.0's new input methods.
 A small keyboard can be swiped to let you type out messages, and handwriting recognition will let you draw single letters or join words to send messages.

-Google will be offering its own native keyboard but is also opening the door for third-party keyboard apps to offer alternatives.
+Google is offering its own native keyboard but is also opening the door for third-party keyboard apps to offer alternatives.

-Responding to messages no longer requires swiping to another screen either, as you'll be able to tap on the message and view more data before deciding on your next course of action.
+Responding to messages no longer requires swiping to another screen either, as you are able to tap on the message and view more data before deciding on your next course of action.

 Android Wear 2.0: Fitness